Buy over 10 Kinds of Banana Plants on this site

 The flowers appear in groups (hands) along the stem and are covered by purplish bracts which roll back and shed as the fruit stem develops.
 The first hands to appear contain female flowers which will develop into bananas (usually seedless in edible types).
 The number of hands of female flowers varies from a few to more than 10, after which numerous hands of sterile flowers appear and shed in succession, followed by numerous hands of male flowers which also shed.
 Generally, a bract rolls up and sheds to expose a new hand of flowers almost daily.
 Be careful when buying field grown banana tree offshoots or offsets.
 Many have virus and diseases.
 Some growers sell banana tree water shoots which have big leaves when small, these banana plants are no good for landscaping or bananas and should be cut off as the main banana plant grows.
 Good field grown banana tree offshoots (corms) have sword like thin leaves until 3' tall.

 Banana is a tropical plant which grows best under warm conditions.
-Frost will kill the leaves; temperatures in the high 20s can kill the plant to the ground.
-In the lower Rio Grande Valley and other protected areas, the plant will regrow from below ground buds.
 In colder areas where banana is used mostly as an ornamental, new plants are obtained and planted each spring.

 The leaves are tattered badly by strong winds, rendering the plant less attractive.
 Strong winds, in conjunction with saturated soil and the weight of a stem of fruit, can result in significant blow down unless guying or other protection is provided.

 Banana grows in a wide variety of soils, as long as the soil is deep and has good internal and surface drainage.
 The effect of poorly drained soils can be partly overcome by planting in raised beds, as the plant does not tolerate poor drainage or flooding.